mnjaaga/Today-s-MySQL/README.md

 # MySQL

-This document outlines the steps followed to create a dbase in mySQL (create tabel)
+This document outlines the steps followed to create a dbase & tables in mySQL